 Natural fabrics are around, you just have to know where to look for them.
 Most shops carry products made from the more well-known textiles, such as cotton, silk and linen, but there are so many more options available.
-And you shouldn’t have to hunt them out, or go to specialised distributors to find them.
-We are passionate about providing a wealth of fabric and textile options to our customers, and listen closely to the demand from them.
+And you shouldn’t have to hunt them out or go to specialised distributors to find them.
+We are passionate about providing a wealth of fabric and textile options to our customers and listen closely to the demand from them.
 As consumers are becoming more aware of what they wear and where it comes from, the demand for natural fabrics is growing, but it needs to grow more.

 Where does Contrado come in?

 We strive to be as sustainable as possible.
 Our over 100 strong fabric collection includes a mix of natural, synthetic and combined textiles.
 We are constantly looking for ways to include more and more natural fabric in our collection.
-From textiles made from milk and banana, to ones made with soy and coconut husks, our passion for natural fabrics have led us down some interesting and quirky rabbit holes.
+From textiles made from milk and banana to ones made with soy and coconut husks, our passion for natural fabrics has led us down some interesting and quirky rabbit holes.

 However, we are led by demand.
 There is always a high demand for synthetic fabrics, and from what we have already seen, it is easy to see why.
-This demand though, must extend to natural fabrics.
+This demand must extend to natural fabrics.
 Without it, we cannot invest in more natural fabric options.
 Furthermore, these textiles come with a plethora of advantages, which are mutually beneficial to both the consumer, and the environment.

 As we stand, the selection of natural fabrics available at Contrado ranges from everything from cotton, denim and silk, to linen, organic cotton and bamboo.
 But we want to keep adding to this.
-This is only possible therefore, if our customers and consumers on the whole demand it.
+This is only possible, therefore, if our customers and consumers on the whole demand it.